 Fret not!
 Here are some of our Holi Hair and Skin Care tips to get you through the festival.

-1. Oiling your body is an essential pre-Holi care.
+1. Oiling your body is an essential pre-Holi care and consider using a face oil.
 It will help form a layer on top of your skin and keep the harsh colours from affecting your skin.

 2. Sun care is essential during Holi as you’ll be playing with colour in the hot sun.
 SPF 50+ sunscreen should be applied on all exposed areas.